CEO and Founder

 Casey Carpenter comes to Global Public Speaking with an impressive background as a professional speaker, coach, and mentor with an expertise in sales, leadership, and confidence.

-An introverted, shy, and highly sensitive wallflower turned dynamic business-builder, Casey knows that anyone can improve their sales skills with the right training and the right mentor.
+An introverted, shy, and highly sensitive wallflower turned dynamic business-builder, Casey knows that anyone can improve their skills with the right training and the right mentor.
 In 2014, she founded The Sales Breakthrough Coach for organizations that want to exponentially improve their sales, communication, and leadership skills.

 Casey has led sales and leadership-boosting workshops for the Women’s Center for Entrepreneurship Corporation, Women in Health Management, and the Association of Image Consultants International.
 As a sales and pitch coach for Rising Tide Capital, she judges pitches and helps founders refine their messaging and sell their products.